jrblevin/markdown-mode/README.md

     asymmetric header styling, placing header characters only on the left of headers (default: `nil`).

+  * `markdown-header-scaling` - set to a non-nil value to use a variable-pitch font for headings where the size corresponds to the level of the heading (default: `nil`).

+  * `markdown-header-scaling-values` - list of scaling values, relative to baseline, for headers of levels one through six, used when `markdown-header-scaling` is non-nil (default: `(list 1.8 1.4 1.2 1.0 1.0 1.0)`).

   * `markdown-list-indent-width` - depth of indentation for lists when inserting, promoting, and demoting list items (default: 4).